MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-configure-managed-identities.md

 ## [Portal](#tab/portal-associate)

-There's no support to associate user assigned managed identities to an instance of Azure Database for PostgreSQL flexible server from the portal.
+There's no support to associate user assigned managed identities to an instance of Azure Database for PostgreSQL flexible server via the portal.

 ## [CLI](#tab/cli-associate)